28 February 2019

 I nodded my head and glanced around and said, “It’s like hanging out with y’all.”

-I told Aran, “My visa makes me use local businesses, nothing owned by the state, so I’ll probably just start up conversations and see what happens.
+I told Levi, “My visa makes me use local businesses, nothing owned by the state, so I’ll probably just start up conversations and see what happens.
 And I’m meeting a few guys there to go a climbing in a small town a couple of hours from Havana.
 They’re on a journalism visa for what they call eco or adventure travel, but they want to get some politics through the Cuban editors about healthcare.”

-“We’ll climb in a tobacco growing region with old-school guys,” I added.
+“We’ll climb in a tobacco growing region with old-school guys,” I said.
 “Vin-yal-es or something like that.”
 (Despite living in San Diego for a long time and in Central America for a year and a half, my Spanish is muy malo.
 I hoped to improve it by having my phone off and getting away from tourist zones for a few weeks.)

+“Huge limestone cliffs a couple of hours from Havana,” I added.
 “Fidel gave up smoking, but kept the cigar in his mouth for the image.
 He visited the farms for fun and photo ops.
 Rock climbing’s as an unnecessary risk for a national health system, so it’s illegal.
 That’s why the tobacco valley is still old-school.
 Maybe someone there will remember seeing my grandfather: he was remarkable looking.”

 John’s guffawed and said, “Partin’s going to find all of the 70 year old Cubans with blue eyes who look like him, and go from there.”